andrewjmeier/TableTop.JS/README.md

 In this demo, we'll be creating a simple checkers game.
 For simplicity sake, we'll exclude some of the more complicated rules - most notably, we won't be upgrading tokens when they hit the last row, and we won't be allowing double jumps.
 Hopefully by the end of this tutorial you'll be able to add those on your own!

 When you create a game, there are 5 major components: the Players, Game, Board, TurnMap, and View.
-However, as we'll learn shortly, the default View and TurnMap classes can be extremely convenient to utilize.
-In fact, for this demo, we'll do little more than modifying a few flags on our objects to get checkers to work with the defaults.
+As we'll learn shortly, these classes, with very little configuration, can be extremely powerful and do alot of the heavy lifting for you.

 To begin, create a new file checkers.js in the root of your project folder.
 This will be the file that the framework looks for to builds your game.
 Some parts of this may be confusing to you; don't worry about that right now, we'll be explaining everything shortly.

     // Import necessary modules
     var Player = require("./player.js");